Yuvnish017/Parkinsons_Disease_Detection_using_Parkinsons_Spiral_Drawing/README.md

 ### Dataset
 The dataset was taken from Kaggle - https://www.kaggle.com/kmader/parkinsons-drawings.
 The dataset on Kaggle consists of Spiral drawings and Wave Drawings for classfying people as healthy or having Parkinson's disease.
 However in this project only Spiral Drawings are used. </br>
-The dataset is also present in the 'dataset folder' as seperate '.npz' for train and test set.
+The dataset is also present in the 'dataset folder' as seperate '.npz' files for train and test set.

 ### Description of Files and Folders
 * dataset folder - contains train and test set as well as two test images corresponding to each class for testing the model